 Installing Avi Vantage for a Linux Server Cloud

-This article describes how to install Avi Vantage in a Linux cloud.
+This article describes how to install Avi Vantage in a Linux server cloud.
 Avi Vantage is a software-based solution that provides real-time analytics and elastic application delivery services, including user-to-application timing, SSL termination, and load balancing.
 Installing Avi Vantage directly onto Linux servers leverages the raw horsepower of the underlying hardware without the overhead added by a virtualization layer.
-For example, installing Avi Vantage directly onto Linux servers that support Data Plane Development Kit (DPDK) allows the feature’s optimized packet processing to be leveraged for virtual service traffic.

-- Avi Networks recommends that users disable hyperthreading (HT) in the BIOS of the Linux servers upon which Avi runs prior to installing Avi Vantage on them.
-It doesn’t get changed often, but RHEL, OEL and CentOS may map physical and hyperthreaded cores differently.
+VMware recommends that users disable hyperthreading (HT) in the BIOS of the Linux servers upon which Avi runs prior to installing Avi Vantage on them.
+It does not get changed often, but RHEL, OEL and CentOS may map physical and hyperthreaded cores differently.
 Rather than basing its decision on the behaviour or characteristics of a core, Avi Vantage has a predictive map of the host OS via which it skips or ignores hyperthreaded cores.
 When an OS gets upgraded, this map might change, which means we might be utilizing a HT core instead of a virtual core, which in turn will impact performance.

 The Avi Vantage Linux server cloud solution uses containerization provided by Docker for support across operating systems and for easy installation.